 A Decision Support System for road safety stakeholders is being developed in SafetyCube.
 One important feature of this tool would be to facilitate Cost Benefit Analyses.
 Hence, SafetyCube will provide guidelines for the determination of crash costs and will determine crash costs for all EU member states.
 Specific attention is paid to the costs of […]

-SafetyCube is a project financed by the European Commission: Innovation and Networks Executive Agency (INEA).
+SafetyCube is a research project funded by the European Commission under Horizon 2020.

 Professor of Road and Vehicle Safety